 I see now that when I hold tight and resist the waves, the pain is greater and I feel weaker.
 When I accept and surrender to them, I feel just a bit lighter and somehow stronger.
 I feel softer and more compassionate towards myself.

-And I see now that the waves are slowing eroding and carrying away the parts that I no longer need to carry.
+And I see now that the waves are slowly eroding and carrying away the parts that I no longer need to carry.

 “Are we ready to be swept off our feet?”